rust-lang/rust-wiki-backup/The-Rusticon.md

 attribute | A way of adding metadata to an item.
 Written as `#[attribute_name]` (other examples being `#[doc="Foo"]`, `#[doc(hidden="true")]`). bikeshed | A [highly important discussion](http://www.catb.org/jargon/html/B/bikeshedding.html) about some non-fundamental part of the language (such as syntax or identifier names). borrowed pointer | Also known as a "reference".
 It references an object without taking ownership of it.
-Has an associated lifetime, to assert that it is always valid. bors | A [Python script](https://github.com/graydon/bors) that checks for reviewed pull requests and runs the test on it, merging it if they pass. box | An allocated chunk of memory. closure | Refers both to the type (`&fn`, `~fn`) and the literal notation: `∣args∣ expression` (where expression can be a block, ie `∣x∣ { println(x.to_str()); 5}`).
+Has an associated lifetime, to assert that it is always valid. bors | The name of our continuous integration bot, a [Python script](https://github.com/graydon/bors) that checks for reviewed pull requests and runs the test on it, merging it if they pass. box | An allocated chunk of memory. closure | Refers both to the type (`&fn`, `~fn`) and the literal notation: `∣args∣ expression` (where expression can be a block, ie `∣x∣ { println(x.to_str()); 5}`).
 It is said to "close over" its environment; it can "capture" values from surrounding code. (*Note:* This is using a non-pipe unicode character because github doesn't like using that character in tables.) crate | Rust's compilation unit, a single library or executable.
 Is the root of a namespace.